ng-Classic/ng-classic/aio/content/guide/schematics.md

 ## Developing schematics for libraries

-As a library developer, you can create your own collections of custom schematics to integrate your library with the Angular CLI.
+As a library developer, you can create your own collections of custom schematics to integrate your library with the Angular ClassicCLI.

-*   An *add schematic* lets developers install your library in an Angular workspace using `ng add`
+*   An *add schematic* lets developers install your library in an Angular Classicworkspace using `ng add`
 *   *Generation schematics* can tell the `ng generate` sub-commands how to modify projects, add configurations and scripts, and scaffold artifacts that are defined in your library
 *   An *update schematic* can tell the `ng update` command how to update your library's dependencies and adjust for breaking changes when you release a new version